 The methods used in the development of reanalyses have progressed since AR5 and, in some cases, this has important implications for the information they provide on how the climate is changing.
-Annex I includes a list of reanalysis datasets used in the AR6.
-Recent major developments in reanalyses include the assimilation of a wider range of observations, higher spatial and temporal resolution, extensions further back in time, and greater efforts to minimise the influence of a temporally varying observational network.
+Annex I includes a list of reanalysis datasets used in AR6.
+Recent major developments in reanalyses include the assimilation of a wider range of observations, higher spatial and temporal resolution, extensions further back in time, and greater efforts to minimize the influence of a temporally varying observational network.

-Atmospheric reanalyses
+Atmospheric Reanalyses

 Extensive improvements have been made in global atmospheric reanalyses since AR5.
-The growing demand for high-resolution data has led to the development of higher-resolution atmospheric reanalyses, such as the Modern-Era Retrospective Analysis for Research and Applications, version 2 (MERRA2; Gelaro et al., 2017) and ERA5 (Hersbach et al., 2020).
-There is a focus on ERA5 here because it has been assessed as of high enough quality to present temperature trends alongside more traditional observational datasets (Chapter 2, Section 2.3.1.1) and is also used in the Interactive Atlas.
+The growing demand for high-resolution data has led to the development of higher-resolution atmospheric reanalyses, such as the Modern-Era Retrospective Analysis for Research and Applications, version 2 (MERRA-2; Gelaro et al., 2017) and ERA5 (Hersbach et al., 2020).
+There is a focus on ERA5 here because it has been assessed as of high enough quality to present temperature trends alongside more traditional observational datasets (Section 2.3.1.1) and is also used in the Interactive Atlas.

-Atmospheric reanalyses that were assessed in AR5 are still being used in the literature, and results from ERA-Interim (Dee et al., 2011, ~80 km resolution, production stopped in August 2019), the Japanese 55-year Reanalysis (JRA-55) (Ebita et al., 2011; Kobayashi et al., 2015; Harada et al., 2016) and Climate Forecast System Reanalysis (CFSR) (Saha et al., 2010) are assessed in AR6.
-Some studies still also use the NCEP/NCAR reanalysis, particularly because it extends back to 1948 and is updated in near real-time (Kistler et al., 2001).
+Atmospheric reanalyses that were assessed in AR5 are still being used in the literature, and results from ERA-Interim (about 80 km resolution, production stopped in August 2019; Dee et al., 2011), the Japanese 55-year Reanalysis (JRA-55; Ebita et al., 2011; Kobayashi et al., 2015; Harada et al., 2016) and Climate Forecast System Reanalysis (CFSR ; Saha et al., 2010) are assessed in AR6.
+Some studies still also use the NCEP/NCAR reanalysis, particularly because it extends back to 1948 and is updated in near-real time (Kistler et al., 2001).
 Older reanalyses have a number of limitations, which have to be accounted for when assessing the results of any study that uses them.

-ERA5 provides hourly atmospheric fields at about 31 km resolution on 137 levels in the vertical, as well as land surface variables and ocean waves, and is available from 1979 onwards and is updated in near real-time, with plans to extend back to 1950.
-A 10-member ensemble is also available at coarser resolution, allowing uncertainty estimates to be provided (e.g., Chapter 2, Section 2.3).
+ERA5 provides hourly atmospheric fields at about 31 km resolution on 137 levels in the vertical, as well as land-surface variables and ocean waves.
+It is available from 1979 onwards and is updated in near-real time, with plans to extend back to 1950.
+A 10-member ensemble is also available at coarser resolution, allowing uncertainty estimates to be provided (e.g., Section 2.3).
 MERRA-2 includes many updates from the earlier version, including the assimilation of aerosol observations, several improvements to the representation of the stratosphere, including ozone, and improved representations of cryospheric processes.
-All of these improvements increase the usefulness of these reanalyses (Hoffmann et al., 2019; Chapter 7, Section 7.3).
+All of these improvements increase the usefulness of these reanalyses (Section 7.3; Hoffmann et al., 2019).

-Models of atmospheric composition and emission sources and sinks allow the forecast and reanalysis of constituents such as O3, CO, NOx and aerosols.
-The Copernicus Atmosphere Monitoring Service (CAMS) reanalysis shows improvement against earlier atmospheric composition reanalyses, giving greater confidence for its use to study trends and evaluate models (e.g., Inness et al., 2019; Chapter 7, Section 7.3).
+Models of atmospheric composition and emissions sources and sinks allow the forecast and reanalysis of constituents such as O3, carbon monoxide (CO), nitrogen oxides (NOx) and aerosols.
+The Copernicus Atmosphere Monitoring Service (CAMS) reanalysis shows improvement against earlier atmospheric composition reanalyses, giving greater confidence for its use to study trends and evaluate models (Section 7.3; e.g., Inness et al., 2019).